A Better Tomorrow (album)

-A Better Tomorrow is the sixth studio album by American hip hop group Wu-Tang Clan.
-The album was released on December 2, 2014, by Warner Bros.
+A Better Tomorrow is the sixth studio album by American hip-hop group Wu-Tang Clan.
+The album was released on December 2, 2014 by Wu-Tang Records, Asylum Records, and Warner Bros.
 Records.
 The album was supported by the singles "Keep Watch", "Ron O'Neal" and "Ruckus in B Minor".
 A Better Tomorrow received generally mixed reviews from music critics.
 The album debuted at number 29 on the Billboard 200 chart, selling 24,386 copies in its first week of release.

 Background

 On June 29, 2011, Raekwon announced that the group were working on a new studio album, still in its early stages, saying: "As far as Wu-Tang goes, it's something that we really got to get together first for."
 In July 2011, Ghostface Killah said that the album should be released in May 2012.
 In April 2012, GZA hinted that a new album was unlikely, saying: "I'm grateful for everything we have done throughout our careers and if there's nothing else to put out, then there's nothing to put out."
 In October 2012, RZA said a new Wu-Tang Clan album might happen after all, on the occasion of the group's 20th anniversary.

 In November 2012, Raekwon doubted a new album would happen, saying: "I want to see it happen, but more importantly, I want to see it done the right way."
 On January 9, 2013, work on the sixth Wu-Tang Clan album was announced via the group's official Facebook page.
 In March 2013, Method Man announced that the Clan was working on a sixth studio album and it would be released during 2013 in celebration of their 20-year anniversary since 36 Chambers.